-These Self-Directed IRAs allow you to invest in real estate, precious metals, notes, tax lien certificates, private placements and many more investment options.
+Self-directed IRAs (SD-IRAs) allow you to invest in real estate, precious metals, notes, tax lien certificates, private placements, and many more investment options.

-However, just because something is allowed by the IRS does not always mean it is the best choice for a portion of your retirement savings.
-Here are some important things to be aware of when it comes to using an IRA to purchase real estate.
+But these aren't always the best choices for your retirement savings.
+Learn some important things to be aware of when using an IRA to purchase real estate.

 What Is a Self-Directed IRA?